 • Push links to documents to other users

 The design was purposefully kept minimal and as close to the native file browsing patterns afforded to iOS.
-This required the design to stick closely with Apple's Human Interface Guidelines, while still respecting the hierarchy known by the user on the desktop version.
+This required the design to stick closely with Apple's Human Interface Guidelines, while still respecting the hierarchy known by our users on the desktop version.
 I also redesigned the application's icons to ensure clarity and explicitness for mobile.